-Lecture: 9:35 - 11:25 AM (Tuesday) HP 3120: Lectures, including in-class exercises and discussions, will be held "in person", withfull adherence to covid safety protocols.
+Lecture: 14:35 - 16:25 (Tuesdays) HP 3120: Lectures, including in-class exercises and discussions, will be held "in person", with full adherence to most current COVID or other safety protocols.
 Lecture slides will be available on Brightspace; however, lecture participation will not be available via videoconference, nor will lectures be recorded or posted.
+Lectures start on Tuesday, January 8

-Laboratory A01: 2:35 - 5:25 PM (Wednesday): Laboratories will be conducted "in person" in the laboratories within the Department of Earth Sciences with full adherence to covid safety protocols.
-Lab introductions will not be recorded & posted.
+Laboratory A1: 11:35 - 14:25 (Thursday) HP 2130: Laboratories will be conducted "in person" in the laboratories within the Department of Earth Sciences with full adherence to COVID or other safety protocols.
+Lab introductions will not be recorded or posted.

-TA Office hours: To be scheduled (in-person and/or by zoom videoconference)
+TA Office hours: To be scheduled (in-person and/or by zoom)